aarpon/hrm_docs/docs/admin/upgrade.rst

     php resources/checkConfig.php config/hrm_server_config.inc
     php resources/checkConfig.php config/hrm_client_config.inc

-There were no configuration changes between versions 3.4.x and 3.5.x of HRM.
+There were two configuration changes between versions 3.5.x and 3.6 of HRM.
 The output of the ``checkConfig.php`` script should be:

 .. code-block:: sh

-  Checking against HRM v3.5.x.
+  Checking against HRM v3.6.x.

-  Check completed successfully!
-Your configuration file is valid!
+  * * * Error: variable default_output_format not set or empty.
+  * * * Error: variable min_free_mem_launch_requirement not set or empty.
+  Check completed with errors!
+Please fix your configuration!

 Please make sure to fix all problems you might have!
 The sample files and the :ref:`manual_install` instructions will help you set the correct parameters.